-The Gibson Les Paul and Fender Stratocaster are classic instruments, and the reigning kings of the guitar world.
-Both have been used by legendary guitarists in every music genre, and both have a reputation as fine, American-made guitars built with the highest quality in mind.
-But for most guitarists, as Sean Connery told us in Highlander, there can be only one.
+The Gibson Les Paul and Fender Stratocaster are classic instruments and the reigning kings of the guitar world.
+Legendary guitarists have used both in every music genre, and both have a reputation as fine, American-made guitars built with the highest quality in mind.
+But for most guitarists, there can be only one.
 So how do you decide if you’re a Les Paul guy or a Strat guy?

 The Gibson Les Paul

 The Gibson Les Paul is a thick, heavy guitar, both physically and sonically.
 It features a mahogany body with a maple top, and a set mahogany neck.
 Mahogany is a very warm-sounding tonewood and accounts for the depth and resonance Les Pauls are known for.

 The maple cap helps to add some clarity to the tone, as maple is a brighter wood.
 Most Les Pauls have 22-fret rosewood fingerboards, but some feature ebony, and in recent years Gibson has been using some interesting alternatives.

 This traditional combination of woods has served Gibson well over the years and made for some classic instruments.
 Les Pauls are more elaborately constructed than Strats, often with binding around the neck and body, and block inlays on the fingerboard.

 Les Pauls have two humbucking pickups, specially made by Gibson.
 Each pickup has one tone and one volume control, and there’s a toggle switch that flips between the pickups or allows both to be active simultaneously.

 The bridge is a Tune-o-Matic with a stop-bar tailpiece.
 The tailpiece, along with the wood and set neck, gives the Les Paul great sustain capabilities.
 The simple bridge also means it tends to stay in tune fairly well.

 Here is the traditional Les Paul tonewood and build profile: